plh97/bottle-design/README.md

 ### canvas is not as easy to use as dom .

 ### but another half of me want to learn to use canvas to draw somethings such as an piano music player demo

+#Todo List
+- write the pc text customization
+- rewrite the ispointinpath